Naoki95957/BioAttendance/README.md

 It should commincate to other devices in a uni-directional mode and only need to serve as an http-server or database client.

 ## Setting up the ESP-32
-Since I will be using the Arduino IDE, it will be important to share step-by-step what libraries, baud-rate, and any other device specific things that I will use.
+Since I will be using the Arduino IDE, it will be important to share step-by-step what libraries, frequencies, baud-rate, etc and any other device specific things that I will use.
 I will add more detail here when I get to it